-Nobody wants clothes soaked with sweat, uncomfortable, unflattering, and confidence-breaking.
+Nobody wants clothes soaked with sweat—uncomfortable, unflattering, and confidence-breaking.
 In hot, humid climates like in Vietnam, choosing the right fabric matters even more, especially for people who perspire heavily.
-In this article, Mekong Garment will guide you through 10 ideal fabric types for heavy sweaters.
-We’ll make sure your garments feel comfortable and look great.
+In this article, Mekong Garment will guide you through 10 ideal fabric types for heavy sweaters to ensure your garments feel comfortable and look great.

 What Does “Breathable Fabric” Mean?

 Breathable fabrics are materials whose fiber structure allows air to pass freely through them.
 This helps sweat and body heat escape quickly, keeping you cool, dry, and fresh.
-Unlike fabrics that trap heat or block airflow, breathable materials act like a “natural air conditioner,” reducing moisture buildup and odor.
-Because of that property, breathable fabrics are often used to make T-shirts, sportswear, summer shirts, office uniforms, or activewear.
-Examples include cotton, linen, bamboo, hemp, muslin, and merino wool.
+Unlike fabrics that trap heat, breathable materials act like a “natural air conditioner,” reducing moisture buildup and odor.

 Difference Between “Breathable” and “Absorbent” Fabrics: